 The Company recognizes revenue from shipped packs and products upon receipt by the customer.
 Corporate-sponsored event revenue is recognized when the event is held.
 The Company defers certain components of its revenue.
-At March 31, 2010 and December 31, 2009, the Company's deferred revenue was \$2.3 million and \$2.8 million, respectively, and consisted primarily of revenue received from: (i) sales of packs and products shipped but not received by the customers by period end; and (ii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
+At June 30, 2010 and December 31, 2009, the Company's deferred revenue was \$2.4 million and \$2.8 million, respectively, and consisted primarily of revenue received from: (i) sales of packs and products shipped but not received by the customers by period end; and (ii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.

 We estimate a sales return reserve for expected sales refunds based on our historical experience over a rolling six- month period.
-If actual results differ from our estimated sales returns reserves due to various factors, the amount of revenue recorded each period could be materially affected.
-Historically, our sales returns have not materially changed through the years as the majority of our customers return their merchandise within the first 90 days after the original sale.
+If actual results differ from our estimated sales return reserve due to various factors, the amount of revenue recorded each period could be materially affected.
+Historically, our sales returns have not materially changed through the years, as the majority of our customers who return their merchandise do so within the first 90 days after the original sale.
 Sales returns have averaged 1.5% or less of our gross sales.
-For the three months ended March 31, 2010 our sales return reserve was composed of the following (in thousands):
+For the six months ended June 30, 2010 our sales return reserve was composed of the following (in thousands):